Inland Empire Business Activity Index

 The Inland Empire Business Activity Index tracks performance of the Inland Empire regional economy on a quarterly basis and is adjusted for seasonal variations.
 The composite indicator is estimated using a wide range of economic data including employment, economic output, income, real estate, and other indicators at the national, state, and metropolitan level.

-According to the latest available figures, business activity in the Inland Empire continued to recover from the COVID-19 pandemic in the first quarter of 2021, increasing by an annualized rate of 7.0%.
-This was 0.6 percentage points above U.S. Real Gross Domestic Product (GDP), which grew 6.4% over the same period (as delineated in the U.S. Bureau of Economic Analysis’ advance estimate of GDP).
+According to the latest available figures, business activity in the Inland Empire continued to recover from the COVID-19 pandemic in the second quarter of 2021, increasing at an annualized rate of 8.0%.
+This outpaces U.S. Real Gross Domestic Product (GDP), which grew 6.6% in the second quarter (as delineated in the U.S. Bureau of Economic Analysis’ advance estimate of GDP).

-From the first quarter of 2020 to the first quarter of 2021, business activity in the region fell -3.8% compared to the -0.4% decline in real national GDP.
-Because the region – and California overall – fell into a deeper hole with respect to output, the Inland Empire is poised to outpace growth in the nation over the coming quarters.
+From the second quarter of 2020 to the second quarter of 2021, business activity in the region grew 11.1% compared to a 12.2% increase in real national GDP.
+Moreover, the Inland Empire is poised to outpace growth in the nation over the coming quarters.
+However, this is largely because the region – and California overall – fell into a deeper hole with respect to output than did the nation.
 Even so, with strong growth expected over the coming quarters, it’s anticipated that the Inland Empire will hit pre-pandemic levels of business activity by the end of the year.

-The UCR Center for Forecasting’s near-term outlook for business activity in the Inland Empire remains positive, with gains expected to continue throughout 2021.
-Over the coming year, business activity in the region is forecast to rise between 6% and 10%.
-With this strong growth, it’s anticipated that the Inland Empire will hit pre-pandemic levels of business activity by the end of the year.
+The UCR Center for Forecasting’s near-term outlook for business activity in the Inland Empire remains positive, with gains expected to continue into 2022.
+Over the next two quarters business activity in the region is forecast to rise between 3% and 6%.
+With this strong growth, it’s anticipated that the Inland Empire will hit pre-pandemic levels of business activity by the end of 2021.